celery/celery/docs/configuration.rst

     Name of the file celerybeat stores the current schedule in.
-    Can be a relative or absolute path, but be aware that the suffix ``.db`` will be appended to the filename.
+    Can be a relative or absolute path, but be aware that the suffix ``.db`` will be appended to the file name.

     Can also be set via the ``--schedule`` argument.